KABANOVSKY: From kitchen to Kremlin? Prigozhin's treacherous twist

-"Et tu, Brute?" - Julius Caesar by William Shakespeare
+"Et tu, Brute?" – Last words of Julius Caesar in William Shakespeare's play

 “Nothing hurts more than the betrayal of a friend." – George R.R.
 Martin, A Song of Ice and Fire